samd-systems/palo-alto-labs/Incident-Zero-Trust-Policy-Failure-Allowing-Unintended-Server-Zone-Access-on-Palo-Alto-NGFW/README.md

 # Incident Case Study - Zero Trust Policy Failure Allowing Unintended Server Zone Access on Palo Alto NGFW

-This case study reproduces an incident where a GlobalProtect contractor user accessed a restricted Server Zone subnet through the VPN tunnel.
-The condition reflects a Zero Trust policy failure and introduced unintended reachability into protected infrastructure without any enforcement blocking the session.
+This case study reproduces an incident where a GlobalProtect contractor user accessed a restricted Server Zone subnet through a VPN tunnel, exposing a Zero Trust policy failure.

 The content is documented as a validated engineering case note rather than a configuration walkthrough.

 ## Impact

-Unauthorized access was possible from GlobalProtect contractor users into the Server Zone.
-Critical server infrastructure within the Server Zone was exposed to contractor accounts.
-No deny logs or alerts were generated during the access window.
+Unauthorized access to the Server Zone was possible from GlobalProtect contractor users, exposing critical server infrastructure to unintended reachability.
+The activity occurred without any enforcement or detection, as no deny logs or alerts were generated during the access window.

 ## Symptoms Observed

 - GlobalProtect gateway session data showed contractor user assigned a tunnel IP
-- Traffic logs showed sessions from GP-Tunnel-Zone to Server-Zone matched to GP-Tunnel-to-Server-Zone permit rule
+- Traffic logs showed sessions from the VPN tunnel zone to the Server Zone allowed by an existing security policy
-- No deny logs recorded for GP-Tunnel-Zone to Server-Zone traffic
+- No deny logs recorded for this traffic
 - No alerting triggered for contractor sessions

 ## Investigation Process

 1. Verified GlobalProtect gateway session and user assignment
 2. Reviewed GlobalProtect gateway current-user output for assigned user session
-3. Verified assigned access routes from GlobalProtect gateway configuration
+3. Verified assigned split tunnel access routes in GlobalProtect client settings
 4. Correlated traffic logs with matching security policy
 5. Reviewed GlobalProtect client profile configuration against intended access design

 ## Root Cause

-Server Zone subnet was incorrectly included in the Contractor-Access-Profile split tunnel access routes during an IT user onboarding change window.
-A broad permit rule on the GP-Tunnel-to-Server-Zone policy, written without identity scoping, failed to act as a backstop, silently permitting the unintended access.
+The Server Zone subnet was incorrectly added to the contractor access profile during an IT user onboarding change window, causing it to be included in the split tunnel routes.
+The security policy permitted this traffic without identity-based restriction, allowing contractor access to the Server Zone.

 ## Resolution

-The Server Zone subnet was removed from the Contractor-Access-Profile split tunnel configuration and the GP-Tunnel-to-Server-Zone security policy was restricted to IT users only.
+The Server Zone subnet was removed from the contractor access profile split tunnel configuration, and the security policy was restricted to IT users only.

 ## Validation After Fix

-- GlobalProtect gateway current-user output shows Contractor-Access-Profile assigned access routes no longer include the Server Zone subnet
+- GlobalProtect gateway current-user output shows contractor access profile assigned access routes no longer include the Server Zone subnet
-- No new sessions observed from GP-Tunnel-Zone to Server-Zone for contractor accounts in traffic logs
+- No new sessions observed from the VPN tunnel zone to the Server Zone for contractor accounts in traffic logs

 ## Engineering Lessons